rstallingsiii/dev-env-manager/README.md

 ## What It Does

 Currently:
-- Installs a list of packages using pacman
+- Installs a list of packages using pacman and AUR
 - Asks for user confirmation before installing

-Coming soon:
 - AUR package support
 - Config file management (dotfiles)
 - Git repository cloning